QuantumBoIt/VampireCrawlersFarmBot/README.md

 ## Current Capabilities

 The FarmBot currently supports the configured Dairy Plant route.
 By default it selects the Dairy Plant world and the Curdling Factory stage.
+The world and stage names are configurable, and the Dairy Plant sub-stage picker is driven with staged keyboard navigation so it follows the game's highlighted row instead of relying on fragile mouse coordinates.

 1. Start from the town map.
 2. Open the world map.